 - Walking tour of Oxford

-- Personal audio headset ensuring you never miss a word of the guide's commentary
+- Personal audio headset to ensure you never miss a word of the guide's commentary

 Know Before You Go

-• Japanese tours take place on Fridays only
+• Please note, the Japanese tours take place on Mondays only